freetv-today/freetv-tooling/docs/dataset-distribution.md

 * the Administrator account was not created;
 * initialization was not marked complete;
-* the incomplete package was not retained as installed data; and
+* the failed package was not installed as active MariaDB or Viewer data; and
 * returning to Data Setup allows another initialization option or a later retry.

 ### Complete the Distribution